HbbTV-Association/ReferenceApplication/README.md

                     "title": "NoDRM",
                     "app": "Specifies app type or video type.
 Obsolote for submenu entries", "app": 0,
-                    "submenu": "submenu index tell which gridview menu will open when this entry is selected" "submenu": 1
+                    "submenu": "submenu index tell which gridview menu will open when this entry is selected", "submenu": 1,
+					"profile" : [ "list of versions of the app this asset is available" ] "profile" : ["html5", "oipf", "mse-eme"]
                 },
                 {
                     "title": "PlayReady",